DavidIAm/LedMatrixPanels/README.md

 Included functionalities so far:
 * DasBlinkenLights - creates blinkenlights on the panels
+* WifiBattery - shows a battery meter and a wifi signal strength and noise meter

 The project is built on **Java** and uses **Gradle** as the build automation tool.